IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/8-logdna-openshift.md

       ```
     Save the file (nano: Ctl-o, Ctl-x)

-These are the relevant parts, keep the YAML identations!
+These are the relevant parts, watch out for the YAML indentations!

 ```
 apiVersion: extensions/v1beta1